 Since it is difficult to enhance the efficiency of biogas, it is not economically viable to use biogas on a large scale.

-It contains many impurities which are difficult to be controlled even after rounds of purification.
+It contains many impurities that are difficult to control even after purification rounds.
 Biogas when compressed, to be used as fuel, proves to be highly corrosive to the container

 Unstable and hazardous:

 When methane comes in contact with oxygen, it reacts violently to produce carbon dioxide.
 The highly inflammable nature of methane makes it prone to explosions.

 Stay tuned with BYJU’S for more such interesting articles.
 Also, register to “BYJU’S – The Learning App” for loads of interactive, engaging Physics-related videos and unlimited academic assistance.

 State true or false: Biogas is a non-renewable form of energy.